 X-rays to show current or previous bone fractures.

 Skin punch biopsy (small sample taken of the child’s skin) to study the child’s collagen.
-(This test is complicated and results can take several months.)
+This test is complicated and results can take several months.

 DNA study (a study of the child’s and parents’ genetic material).

-How is osteogenesis imperfecta treated?
+How is OI treated?

 OI is a chronic condition.
 This means your child will have it for life, and there is no cure.
 But OI can be treated to help your child avoid fractures and serious problems.
 Treatment for OI is different for every child.
 The options depend on the severity of your child’s condition, your child’s age and health history, and your preferences.
 Work with the healthcare team to develop a plan that is best for you and your child.
 This plan is likely to include:

 1. Treating fractures when they occur with splints, braces, or casts, as needed.
 Sometimes surgery may be recommended.

 2. Using methods to control pain from fractures, including over-the-counter or prescription medications, nerve block injections, or TENS (transcutaneous electrical nerve stimulation).